 Cost of Grass Seed

 The cost of turfgrass seed per pound varies depending on the type of grass and the amount you require.
-So, overseeding patchy areas of your lawn will cost less than seeding an entire lawn.
+So, overseeding patchy areas of existing grass will cost less than seeding an entire lawn.

 |Cost to Seed an Average Lawn|